atom-box/bpikl/README.md

 [ ] accessible
 [ ] add a lower caser to the final phase 3 part
 [ ] remove unused USE statements
 [ ] call logging in core/helpers/addToLinkages.php
 [ ] Write at least three test cases in the tests/ folder.
-Run php bin/phpunit [ ] Add a parser option to put the originals URL in as a dubdomain.
+Run php bin/phpunit
+[ ] Add a parser option to put the originals URL in as a     dubdomain.
 [ ] Composer package to avoid obscenity?
 [ ] Lint: todos.
 Error printers.
 Commented out code.
 [ ] Add captcha?
 [ ] Lint: core/helpers/addLinkToDb.php and other helpers,     are hacky
-[ ] Look over the actual algorithm ideas at https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener [ ] David Powers 11-6,
+[ ] Look over the actual algorithm ideas at https://    stackoverflow.com/questions/742013/    how-do-i-create-a-url-shortener
+[ ] David Powers 11-6,
-[ ] rightclick format document on everything or run phpcs at BASh [ ] refactor require/use/namespace everywhere, especially in tests.
-If desperate can try to use global namespace option onn some things per https://blog.eduonix.com/web-programming-tutorials/namespaces-in-php/
+[ ] rightclick format document on everything or run phpcs at     BASh
+[ ] refactor require/use/namespace everywhere, especially in     tests.
+If desperate can try to use global namespace option     onn some things per https://blog.eduonix.com/    web-programming-tutorials/namespaces-in-php/
 [ ] could add a number of times clicked

 ## Resources